alifirhas/cmdk-revision/src/520-535/530-Tragoul-appears.md

 "You are a fake guardian!
 Your so-called balance is that you want to see angels and demons continue to fight for a long time, while you are hiding in the back of the world and continue to grow vulgarly, right?"
 Roy grinned and exposed Trag'Oul's true thoughts "Whether it's an angel destroying Sanctuary, or a demon destroying Sanctuary, it's a disaster for you!
 Because your power is not yet fully mature, so You can only use this method to fight for space for yourself!"

 "...It seems that you demons have studied me a lot..."
 Trag'Oul was silent for a while, and said "I actually know that when my existence is exposed to the world, it will always arouse the vigilance of angels and demons...
 These situation told by Mephisto to you, right?
-The seven devil kings of **** are really cunning guys.
+The seven devil kings of hell are really cunning guys.
 They pretended not to care about my existence, but they studied me thoroughly.
 Demon King Osiris, it seems that you You should understand what kind of existence I am, right?"

 "The star soul titan living in the world of Sanctuary?"
 Roy asked.